 If a baby is too warm or too cold, they won’t be able to sleep comfortable.
 Keep careful track of your baby’s temperature at times when they are having trouble falling or staying asleep.
 Try to adjust things so they can get comfortable.
 Babies are extra sensitive to everything, they are new to the world after all.
 If you’ve ever recalled a night when you felt it was a tad bit too hot or too cold to sleep, imagine this magnified for your new baby.

 Most babies have a lot of trouble sleeping while they are teething.
 This can be extra frustrating because there is little you can do to stop it.
 There may be tips you can employ to make it less of a hard time.
 For example, rub their gums with a cold washcloth or using cold pacifiers could help quell the pain for them.
 Once they’ve calmed down, use the same routine bedtime routine to help them get back to sleep.
+If your baby seems to be having more problems than normal, it might not hurt to have them looked at.
+North Austin Dentistry recommends the you take your children to the dentist not long after their first teeth come in, so you can even combine the trips.

 Sometimes, all a baby needs to get to sleep is to be fed.
 With everything that’s going on in baby’s body as they grow, they get hungry at what can seem like strange times.
 Have a bottle ready before you and the baby fall asleep, and when they wake up at night, test to see if they want it.
 Chances are they might, and once they do, they’ll have little to no problem going back to bed.